 Students may drop courses through the registration period preceding the term and during the “Add/Drop” period.
 The Add/Drop period occurs during the first five days of courses for a given semester.
 Courses scheduled to meet for the first time after add/drop ends may be dropped the next business day only in One-Stop Student Services.
 Tuition and fee payment is still due on the regular deadline for all classes.
 If a student drops a course on or before the last day to drop courses, the student will not be assessed a fee for that course.
 If the student has already paid fees and then drops a course, the student will receive a full refund for the dropped course.

 Students who wish to cease attending a course after the Add/Drop period has ended must withdraw from the course.
 The withdrawal period begins after the Administrative Drop for Non-Payment and continues through the first 13 weeks of courses (during semesters that are 16 weeks long).
-The Academic Calendar will have posted withdrawal deadlines, however for Spring 2019, the withdrawal deadline is April 5, 2019.
+The Academic Calendar will have posted withdrawal deadlines.

 Withdrawal deadlines vary for courses that occur during shorter semesters and for courses with a non-traditional beginning and ending dates.
 A “W” will appear on the transcript in place of a grade for all courses from which a student withdraws.
 A “W” does not impact the student’s GPA negatively or positively.
 Although students will not receive credit for courses from which they withdraw, the credit hours that would have been accumulated upon completion of the course are added to the student’s total of “attempted hours.”

 Students may drop and withdraw online via myWings or in person at One-Stop Student Services with photo id.
 Requests to drop and withdraw cannot be accepted via telephone or email.
 In certain cases, authorization from another department on campus may be required before the withdrawal request can be processed.